Category: Interior Design

 Step into the elegance of a new Mayfair boutique

-Delighted to announce forresterarchitects have completed another retail refurbishment for Rupert Sanderson’s latest boutique in Central London.
+Delighted to announce forresterarchitects have completed another retail refurbishment for Rupert Sanderson’s latest London Shoe Boutique.
 The refurbishment seamlessly blends style and practicality, with redesigned workstations maximizing floor area and ensuring modern efficiency.
 The minimalist design of the gallery space provides an elegant backdrop for the latest trends.
 Reflecting a collaborative effort to meet the client’s needs, the design approach was a light touch, enhancing the existing features of the space and creating a welcoming retail environment for customers.
 The design of the boutique aims to reflect the quality and craftsmanship of the Rupert Sanderson brand.

 11